 - Messages are sentence fragments, and not viewed in isolation.
 So it is conventional not to capitalize the first word and not to end with a period (or other punctuation). - Try not to split up messages into small pieces.
-In C error messages use a single format string containing all English words in the messages. - In R error messages do not construct a message with paste (such messages will not be translated) but via multiple arguments to stop or warning, or via gettextf. - Do not use colloquialisms such as "can't" and "don't". - Conventionally single quotation marks are used for quotations such as
+In C error messages use a single format string containing all English words in the messages.

+In R error messages do not construct a message with paste (such messages will not be translated) but via multiple arguments to stop or warning, or via gettextf.

+- Do not use colloquialisms such as "can't" and "don't". - Conventionally single quotation marks are used for quotations such as and double quotation marks when referring to an R character string or a class, such as